uchicago-2023-capp30122/30122-project-maroon-justice-index/README.md

 <!-- [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-c66648af7eb3fe8bc4f294546bfd86ef473780cde1dea487d3c4ff354943c9ae.svg)](https://classroom.github.com/online_ide?assignment_repo_id=9875283&assignment_repo_type=AssignmentRepo) -->

+# Cook County Period Poverty Index

-Authors: Betty Fang, Ivanna Rodriguez, Jimena Salinas, Diamon Dunlap
+## Authors: Betty Fang, Ivanna Rodriguez, Jimena Salinas, Diamon Dunlap

 Period poverty is defined as “limited or inadequate access to menstrual products or menstrual health education as a result of financial constraints or negative socio-cultural stigmas associated with menstruation.”
 Period poverty can be harmful to one’s health, such as using products longer than recommended, and emotional well-being, such as missing work or school due to period leaks, pain and shame.
 Period poverty is disproportionately affecting those who are impoverished or experiencing homelessness.